Resources

 Tracking Procurement KPIs

-The above five procurement KPIs can give the business and stakeholders a temperature feel for how efficiently eProcurement solutions are working.
+The above ten procurement KPIs can give the business and stakeholders a temperature feel for how efficiently eProcurement solutions are working.
 Gathering the metrics for internal analysis and KPIs can be challenging and costly when procurement data and documents are hidden in fragmented systems.

 Data transparency is one of the most significant benefits of integrating eProcurement solutions with supplier eCommerce stores via B2B connected commerce.
 Suppliers must understand that when their customers are evaluating the company’s operating costs and opportunities to reduce future costs, they will likely consider their supplier availability and ability to integrate with eProcurement solutions and how that may impact cost savings and procurement performance.